ArnonPortal/Course-Registration-System/README.md

 The system simulates a client, which is a Student or an Admin , who wants to register or access information about courses.
-Once the server is launching, given a file of courses , it loads the courses to his memory and ready to serve unlimited number of clients, using the Reactor Desing Pattern, with great efficiency.
+Once the server is launching, given a file of courses , it loads the courses to his memory and ready to serve unlimited number of clients, using the Reactor Desing Pattern, to optimize the efficiency.
+The networking using TCP/IP protocol.

 The server decodes unique commands from the client , as follows(See definitions below) :